Pennsylvania Route 248: Northampton County

 Past this interchange, PA 248 passes by shopping centers before it crosses into Palmer Township.
 The route becomes Nazareth Road, a three-lane road with a center left-turn lane, and passes commercial development before running between farmland and businesses to the northeast and residential neighborhoods to the southwest.
 The road heads past more suburban neighborhoods before it curves south into a commercial area as a two-lane road and passes to the west of the Palmer Park Mall.
-PA 248 turns southwest and widens to four lanes, passing homes in the community of Palmer Park and Palmer Heights.
+PA 248 turns southwest and widens to four lanes, passing homes in Palmer Park and Palmer Heights.
 The route becomes a divided highway and heads into commercial areas, where it reaches an interchange with the westbound lanes of the US 22 freeway.
 PA 248 turns east onto four-lane divided Northampton Street, with 25th Street heading south to provide access to the eastbound lanes of US 22.

 A short distance later, the road crosses under US 22 and enters the borough of Wilson, where it passes more businesses before narrowing into a two-lane undivided road and heading through residential areas.
 The route runs past more homes and a few businesses, entering the city of Easton at the 15th Street intersection.
 PA 248 is lined with homes as it continues east through the city to the 7th Street intersection.
 Here, the route turns north briefly on 7th Street before heading northeast on Prospect Avenue.
 PA 248 turns east onto Pearl Street and runs between the Bushkill Creek to the north and neighborhoods to the south, passing through wooded areas.
 The route turns east onto Bushkill Street and runs between the US 22 freeway to the north and urban neighborhoods to the south, with a ramp from eastbound US 22 at 4th Street and a ramp to eastbound US 22 at 2nd Street.
 PA 248 curves south and becomes Larry Holmes Drive, reaching its eastern terminus at PA 611 a block later.
 Past this intersection, Larry Holmes Drive continues south as part of PA 611 parallel to the Delaware River.